-The District invested in the Colorado Government Liquid Asset Trust (COLOTRUST) (the "Trust"), an investment vehicle established for local government entities in Colorado to pool surplus funds.
-The State Securities Commissioner administers and enforces all State statutes governing the Trust.
-The Trust operates similarly to a money market fund and each share is equal in value to \$1, except for COLOTRUST EDGE, which strives to obtain a net asset value of \$10/share.
-The Trust offers shares in three portfolios, COLOTRUST PRIME, COLOTRUST PLUS+ and COLOTRUST EDGE.
-The portfolios may invest in U.S. Treasury and repurchase agreements collateralized by U.S. Treasury securities.
-COLOTRUST PLUS+ and COLOTRUST EDGE may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and any security allowed under CRS 24-75-601.
-A designated custodial bank serves as custodian for the Trust's portfolios pursuant to a custodian The custodian acts as the safekeeping agent for the Trust's agreement. investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
+COLOTRUST EDGE, a variable, Net Asset Value (NAV) Local Government Investment Pool, offers weekly liquidity and is managed to approximate a \$10 transactional share price.
+COLOTRUST EDGE may invest in securities authorized by CRS 24-75-601, including U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain obligations of U.S. government agencies, highest rated commercial paper, and any security allowed under CRS 24-75-601.
+As of December 31, 2024, COLOTRUST EDGE possessed a weighted average maturity of 101 days and a weighted average life of 159 days.

+A designated custodial bank serves as custodian for the Trust's portfolios pursuant to a custodian agreement.
+The custodian acts as the safekeeping agent for the Trust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by the Trust.
-COLOTRUST PLUS+ is rated AAA by Standard and Poor's.
-COLOTRUST EDGE is rated AAAf by FitchRatings.
-COLOTRUST records its investments at fair value and the District records its investments in COLOTRUST using the net asset value method.
+COLOTRUST PRIME and COLOTRUST PLUS+ are rated AAA by Standard and Poor's.
+COLOTRUST EDGE is rated AAAf/S1 by FitchRatings.
+COLOTRUST records its investments at fair value and the District records its investments in COLOTRUST at net asset value as determined by fair value.
 There are no unfunded commitments, the redemption frequency is daily and there is no redemption notice period.